FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Staying with the Last of Us, [The Last of Us Part II](https://en.wikipedia.org/wiki/The_Last_of_Us_Part_II) uses the same logic for blurry real-time reflections of the main character, where [Screen Space Reflections](https://lettier.github.io/3d-game-shaders-for-beginners/screen-space-reflection.html) aren't defined.
 Other options like [raytracing against the scene](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@8.2/manual/Ray-Traced-Reflections.html), or using a [real-time cubemap](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/#environment-cubemap) like in [GTA V](https://en.wikipedia.org/wiki/Grand_Theft_Auto_V) are either noisy and low resolution or high resolution, but low performance.

-Here the reflection calculation is part of the material shader, rendering against the rigidly defined mathematical shape of the capsule *per-pixel*, multiple of which are aranged in the shape of the main character.
-This makes capsule reflections ***analytical***.
+Here the reflection calculation is part of the material shader, rendering against the rigidly defined mathematical shape of the capsule _per-pixel_, multiple of which are arranged in the shape of the main character.
+This makes capsule reflections **_analytical_**.

 <blockquote class="reaction"><div class="reaction_text">An online demo with is worth at least a million...<br>...yeah the joke is getting old.</div><img class="kiwi" src="/assets/kiwis/facepalm.svg"></blockquote>
 <figure>